kawshan-M/FashionCastleApp/README.md

 # FashionCastleApp
-iOS Application for E-Commerce Shop
+A simple iOS Application for E-Commerce Shop